AhmadVatani/Volley/README.md

 # Volley
-A wrapper and gradle dependency of Google Android Volley
+A wrapper and gradle dependency of Google Android Volley.